WICG/webpackage/go/bundle/README.md

 One convenient way to generate HAR file is via Chrome Devtools.
 Navigate to "Network" panel, and right-click on any resource and select "Save as HAR with content".
 ![generating har with devtools](https://raw.githubusercontent.com/WICG/webpackage/master/go/bundle/har-devtools.png)

-Once you have the har file, generate the bundled exchange file via:
+Once you have the har file, generate the web bundle via:
 ```
 gen-bundle -har foo.har -o foo.wbn -primaryURL https://example.com/
 ```